RainbowMiner/RainbowMiner/README.md

        sudo apt -y install nvidia-opencl-dev

 **Important: check which version of the Nvidia driver you need (i.e. which is compatible with your graphics card)** You can check on the Nvidia website which products are supported by each driver (the latest one is usually the best if you have a recent graphics card).
-Not doing so can cause black screen on reboot.
+Not doing so can cause a black screen on reboot.
 Only the main version is needed (don't bother about the number after the point, so if latest driver is 510.60, just write 510).

 ###### Optional Overclocking for Nvidia: